revbayes/revbayes.archive/projects/meson/README.md

 * `rb: command not found`

     The problem is that you tried to run RevBayes but your computer doesn't know where the executable is.
-The easiest way is to add the directory in which you compiled RevBayes to your system path:
+The easiest way is to add the directory in which you _installed_ RevBayes to your system path:

     ```
     export PATH=<prefix>/bin:$PATH